 Stephen S. Sypherd has served as our vice president, treasurer and secretary since January 2013.
-Mr. Sypherd also currently serves as vice president, treasurer and secretary of FS Energy and Power Fund, FS Investment Corporation II, FS Investment Corporation III, FS Global Credit Opportunities Fund-A and FS Global Credit Opportunities Fund-D, and has presided in such roles since January 2013, January 2013, January 2013, January 2013, January 2013, Investment Advisor, LLC, FSIC III Advisor, officer capacities for Franklin Square Holdings and its affiliated investment advisers, FB Advisor, FS Investment Advisor, LLC, FSIC II Advisor, LLC, FSIC III Advisor, LLC and FS Global Advisor, LLC, since the later of August 2010 or such entity's inception date, including as senior vice president since December 2011 and general counsel since January 2013.
+Mr. Sypherd also currently serves as vice president, treasurer and secretary of FS Energy and Power Fund, FS Investment Corporation II, FS Investment Corporation III, FS Global Credit Opportunities Fund, FS Global Credit Opportunities Fund-D, and has presided in such roles since the later of January 2013 or such entity's inception date.
+Mr. Sypherd has also served in various senior officer capacities for Franklin Square Holdings and its affiliated investment advisers, FB Advisor, FS Investment Advisor, LLC, FSIC II Advisor, LLC, FSIC III Advisor, LLC and FS Global Advisor, LLC, since the later of August 2010 or such entity's inception date, including as general counsel since January 2013 and managing director since August 2014.
 He is responsible for legal and compliance matters across all entities and investment products of Franklin Square Holdings.
 Prior to joining Franklin Square Holdings, Mr. Sypherd served for eight years as an attorney at Skadden, Arps, Slate, Meagher & Flom LLP, where he practiced corporate and securities law.
 Mr. Sypherd received his B.A. in Economics from Villanova University and his J.D. from the Georgetown University Law Center, where he was an executive editor of the Georgetown Law Journal.
+He serves on the board of trustees of the University of the Arts (and on the advancement and governance committees of that board).